Sabana Formation: Paleoecology

 The Sabana Formation was deposited during the Pleistocene glaciations and interglacials ("ice ages").
 The fluctuations in climate in the Eastern Colombian Andes have been studied around Lake Fúquene at an altitude of 2540 m, to the north of the Bogotá savanna.
 During the Last Glacial Maximum of the Pleistocene, the paleoecology of the region varied drastically, marking movements of the upper tree line and the types of vegetation.
 Pollen analysis shows that páramo vegetation was abundant from 30 ka to 17,500 years ago, with an increase in Andean forest frequency dated at 15.6 ka.
 Between 13,000 and 11,000 years BP, a decrease in Andean forest percentage is observed, indicative of a colder climate than before.
 This period has been named the Fúquene stadial.
 The stadial is followed by an interstadial (Guantivá), with an increase in lake levels of Lake Fúquene.
 The wetter periods of the interstadial covered earlier paleotopography with humic sediments.

 During the last phase of deposition of the Sabana Formation, the Bogotá savanna was surrounded by populations of Pleistocene megafauna.
-Fossils of the ground sloths Megatherium and Eremotherium have been uncovered from Quipile, and Fusagasugá and Tocaima respectively, Haplomastodon waringii from Tocaima and Pubenza, accompanied by shells of Neocylotus cf. cingulatus, to the west of the savanna, and Cuvieronius hyodon and Equus amerhippus lasallei from the Sabana Formation at Tibitó.
+Fossils of the ground sloths Megatherium and Eremotherium have been uncovered from Quipile, and Fusagasugá and Tocaima respectively, Notiomastodon platensis from Tocaima and Pubenza, accompanied by shells of Neocyclotus cf. cingulatus, to the west of the savanna, and Cuvieronius hyodon and Equus neogeus from the Sabana Formation at Tibitó.
 The migration of fauna was favoured by the existence of a dry corridor from the Magdalena River to the Eastern Ranges.
 Analysis of the fluorine in a fossil molar of a gomphothere, found in the Sabana Formation at Mosquera, provided an age between the last interglacial and the first stage of the last glacial of the Last Glacial Maximum.
 The fossils of Pubenza and Tibitó were dated at 16,300 ± 150 and 11,740 ± 110 years BP respectively.
 Researchers at the Universidade Federal do Estado do Rio de Janeiro, UNIRIO propose that all gomphotheres found in Colombia should be reassigned to a single species; Notiomastodon platensis.
 At the latest age of Tibitó, a páramo ecosystem was dominant.